microsoft/pxt-arcade/docs/skillmap/interface/activity1.md

 **Blocks you need won't always be in the workspace to start.**

-In the instructions, block descriptions for the block you need to find will often be highlighted in the same color as the toolbox category where they live.
+In the instructions, block descriptions for the block you need will often be highlighted in the same color as the toolbox category where they live.